javaPaulVI/encryptor/README.md

 # Message Encryptor

 A local tool for encrypting and decrypting messages using a time-based key derivation scheme.
 Includes both a web interface (via Flask) and a terminal-based interface.
+>Disclaimer: The app hasn't been tested on Mac and Linux, only for Windows!
+No guarantee of running!
 ## Features

 - **Web UI:** Encrypt and decrypt messages in your browser.